jashankumar06/induction-program-2025/README.md

 - Asked questions related to college academics, extra-curricular activities, and laptop buying guidance.

 **Summary of the day**

-Cosmic Club presented history and events.
+Causmic Club presented history and events.
 Gautam explained motorsports engineering.
 UHV continued on right understanding and relationships.
 Physics lecture covered syllabus.
 Seniors’ P2P C++ session helped juniors with programming basics and academic queries.

   ## Day 04 (05 August 2025)
   Today there was a slight change in the schedule and only one expert lecture was held.